AnyChart/docs.anychart.com/Quick_Start/Downloading_AnyChart.md

 * Development edition - [anychart-bundle.dev.min.js](https://static.anychart.com/cdn/js/latest/anychart-bundle.dev.min.js?download)

 ### Themes

 To download one of our predefined themes, choose the theme and click on the according link.
 * AnyChart 7 Default Theme - [defaultTheme.min.js](//cdn.anychart.com/themes/latest/defaultTheme.min.js)
 * AnyChart 6 Theme - [v6.min.js](//cdn.anychart.com/themes/latest/v6.min.js)

 ## AnyChart CDN

 <a href="//en.wikipedia.org/wiki/Content\_delivery\_network" target="_blank">CDN</a> offers hosts for AnyChart on servers spread across the world.
 As a consequence, the advantage of using CDN is no need for your customers in downloading AnyChart, which leads to faster page loading.

 To use AnyChart CDN simply reference the [anychart-bundle.min.js file](//cdn.anychart.com/js/latest/anychart-bundle.min.js) using script tag:

 ```
 <script src="https://cdn.anychart.com/js/latest/anychart-bundle.min.js"></script>
 ```

-## Production vs Development Builds

-Development build contains debug functionality, which may be useful to debug your code in old browser version (IE6 e.g).
-Also it provides some log information in console, such as misconfiguration warnings.

-Production Build is smaller and more robust, we recommended to use it to get the best performance and deliver the fastest possible user experience to your customers.

 ## Package Content

 Binaries package contains all resources you may need to work with AnyChart:
 * _demos/_ - chart gallery adapted to work offline,
 * _js/_ - JavaScript binaries folder,